ciscoheat/mithril-hx/README.md

     }

     public function controller() {
+        // Do controller things here, managing child views for example.
     }

     // The argument to view() will be "this" in a Module, so you don't